 ANSI/ASNT ILI-PQ-2005, In-line Inspection Personnel Qualification and Certification Standard.
 This ANS establishes the minimum requirements for the qualification and certification of in-line inspection (ILI) personnel, and was developed to address the U.S. Department of Transportation Operator Qualification requirements found in 49 CFR 192 and 49 CFR 195.

-The next meeting will be meeting at the Long Beach Convention & Entertainment Center, Long Beach, CA on Sunday, 23 October from 10:00 am – 5:00 pm, and Monday, 24 October 2016, from 8:00 am – 5:00 pm.
+The next meeting will be meeting at the George R. Brown Convention Center, Houston, TX on Saturday, 27 October from 10:00 am – 5:00 pm.
 All directly and materially affected persons are welcome to attend.
-The meeting room(s) will be listed in the ASNT Annual Conference program which will be available at the Conference registration desk.